apache/trafficcontrol/docs/source/development/traffic_router.rst

 		* ``src/main/java`` - Java source directory for Traffic Router Connector

-	* ``core/`` - Source code for Traffic Router Core, which is built as its own deployable WAR file and communicates with Traffic Router API using JMX
+	* ``core/`` - Source code for Traffic Router Core, which is built as its own deployable WAR file and communicates with :ref:`tr-api` using JMX

 		* ``src/main`` - Main source directory for Traffic Router Core